 - Alpine Tower – This 50-foot climbing apparatus offers a giant range of individual and partnered challenges.
 While there are 26 different climbing routes on the tower, there are almost unlimited options for team building.
 For group sizes 8 to 36; ages 11 through adult.

-- Funky Site – This ropes course is specifically designed for elementary students incorporating bridges and lines to build confidence in participants.
+- The Summit – This ropes course is specifically designed for elementary students incorporating bridges and lines to build confidence in participants.

 - Team Building – Facilitator-led challenges help groups come together, work as a team, and share common experiences.